tinted-theming/base24/styling.md

 Text editors use this as text foreground for comments.
 Ensure that it is legible against the normal background (`base00`).

-Compositors and display managers use foreground `base05` and background `base01` to label inactive workspaces, clients, and tabs, and `base01` or `base03` for the borders of those elements.
+Compositors and display managers:
+- Use foreground `base05` and background `base01` to label inactive workspaces, clients, and tabs
+- Use `base01` or `base03` for the borders of those elements.

 ### Category elements